aphillipps/EVPN-TOI/5-PVLAN/README.md

 ## About

-Goal of this lab: Configure PVLan services on an EVPN/VXLAN Leaf/Spine Architecture and understand the associated EVPN route-types
+Goal of this lab: Configure PVLAN services on an EVPN/VXLAN Leaf/Spine Architecture and understand the associated EVPN route-types

 ## Configure a PVLAN Domain on Leaf switches